hustlebuilder/Inflation-Resistant-Stablecoin/README.md

 Run "anchor keys list", this will give you the new program ids

-Copy the id(s) to the top of your solang contract(s) and also to Anchor.toml

 Delete the target folder again

 Run anchor build again to get the correct id(s) in target/types folder